Eucharist: Reformed (Continental Reformed, Presbyterian and Congregationalist)

 The bread and wine become the means by which the believer has real communion with Christ in his death and Christ's body and blood are present to the faith of the believer as really as the bread and wine are present to their senses but this presence is "spiritual", that is the work of the Holy Spirit.
-There is no standard frequency; John Calvin desired weekly communion, but the city council only approved monthly, and monthly celebration has become the most common practice in Reformed churches today.
+There is no standard frequency; John Calvin desired communion "at least weekly" (Institutes, 4.17.43) but the city council only approved monthly, and monthly celebration has become the most common practice in Reformed churches today.

 Many, on the other hand, follow John Knox in celebration of the Lord's supper on a quarterly basis, to give proper time for reflection and inward consideration of one's own state and sin.
 Recently, Presbyterian and Reformed Churches have been considering whether to restore more frequent communion, including weekly communion in more churches, considering that infrequent communion was derived from a memorialist view of the Lord's Supper, rather than Calvin's view of the sacrament as a means of grace.
-Some churches use bread without any raising agent (whether yeast or another leaven.) in view of the use of unleavened bread at Jewish Passover meals, while others use any bread available.
+Among Dutch Continental Reformed advocates of this practice are United Reformed Churches in North America (URCNA) ministers R. Scott Clark, W. Robert Godfrey, Michael Horton, Daniel R. Hyde, and Kim Riddlebarger.
+Some churches use bread without any raising agent (either yeast or another leaven) in view of the use of unleavened bread at Jewish Passover meals, while others use any bread available.

+A communion tray used to serve grape juice in the United Church of Canada.

 The Presbyterian Church (USA), for instance, prescribes "bread common to the culture".
 Harking back to the regulative principle of worship, the Reformed tradition had long eschewed coming forward to receive communion, preferring to have the elements distributed throughout the congregation by the presbyters (elders) more in the style of a shared meal.
 Over the last half a century it is much more common in Presbyterian churches to have Holy Communion monthly or on a weekly basis.
 It is also becoming common to receive the elements by intinction (receiving a piece of consecrated bread or wafer, dipping it in the blessed wine, and consuming it).
 Wine and grape juice are both used, depending on the congregation.
 Most Reformed churches practice "open communion", i.e., all believers who are united to a church of like faith and practice, and who are not living in sin, would be allowed to join in the Sacrament.